Angelina Teny: Post-independence career

 Teny was appointed adviser on petroleum matters to the cabinet of South Sudan's Energy and Mines Ministry, and was the leader of negotiations with the Khartoum government over ownership and management of oil assets.
 While attending an energy conference in Ghana in September 2011 she spoke on the state of the oil industry in South Sudan after two months of full independence.
 She said that management of oil resources was largely though not entirely being handled from the Sudan, and South Sudan was in control of most of its oil fields.Those fields that are producing had output of about 300,000 barrels per day.

 Teny said the government had created the outline of a 3-year program to develop infrastructure.
 This included construction of an oil refinery to meet domestic needs.
 A new law to regulate the industry was almost ready to be published.
 South Sudan urgently needed capital to meet Millennium Development Goals and to build roads and pipelines.
 She said the oil companies were talking to the government which was reviewing existing contracts.
 More information was needed for Juba to be able to assess reserves.

 On 26 March 2025, Teny, by then the interior minister, was arrested along with her husband, Vice President Riek Machar, at their residence in Juba.
 The South Sudanese government denied that she was being detained in a statement days later, saying that she was performing her duties normally.

+On 19 January 2026, Teny was dismissed by President Kiir as interior minister for unspecified reasons.